bevy-cheatbook/bevy-cheatbook/src/features/coords.md

-{{#include ../include/header010.md}}
+{{#include ../include/header011.md}}

 # Coordinate System

 ## 2D and 3D scenes and cameras

-Bevy uses a right-handed Y-up coordinate system.

-Bevy uses the same coordinate system for 3D and 2D, for consistency.
+Bevy uses a right-handed Y-up coordinate system for the game world.
+The coordinate system is the same for 3D and 2D, for consistency.

 It is easiest to explain in terms of 2D:
  - The X axis goes from left to right (+X points right).